JackHunt/keras-models/README.md

-# tf-models
+# keras-models
-Various models in TensorFlow.
+Various models in Keras.

 To install just do `python3 setup.py install`.